Equidistant-403/equidistant/README.md

 to rebuild your dependencies
 `npm rebuild`

-to get your MSW worker going (1 time execution)
-`npx msw init public/ --save`
+to get your MSW worker going for local development (1 time execution) `npx msw init public/ --save`

 to run the formatter and receive information on errors in the terminal